 Not Guilty Verdict

 Finally, if the prosecutor persists in being unreasonable in negotiating, your criminal attorney can demand a jury trial to exonerate you.
 Remember, under the United States and Texas Constitutions, you have a right to a criminal jury trial demanding the State of Texas to prove each element of the crime beyond a reasonable doubt.

 As a former Tarrant County prosecutor and experienced criminal defense attorney, I will take the time to answer all of your questions, thoroughly investigate your case and produce a pre-trial strategy to seek a dismissal of your criminal charges and future expunction of your arrest record.

-Call The Hampton Law Firm today at 817-826-9905 to schedule a free consultation to determine your rights and legal options.
+Call The Hampton Criminal Defense Attorneys, PLLC today at 817-826-9905 to schedule a free consultation to determine your rights and legal options.